+'''

 SEXP nameofCfunction(SEXP tr)

+'''

 This is advantageous if the number and/or size of elements is unknown in advance.
-An example can be found in the sources of ape (see src/bipartition.c and R/dist.topo.R, or src/tree_build.c and R/read.nexus.R).
+Furthermore, R objects are not duplicated with .Call whereas they are always duplicated in memory when using .C,6 so the former is more efficient than the latter when handling a lot of data.
+Some examples can be found in the sources of ape (see src/bipartition.c and R/dist.topo.R, or src/tree_build.c and R/read.nexus.R).